Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 These credentials can be used through the two proposed authentication modes: basic-auth and apiAuth.
 We document the usage of curl, the PowerShell Invoke-WebRequest cmdlet, or our Python API client.

-In our documentation and examples, we use basic-auth, but more information about apiAuth are available here.
+In our documentation and examples, we use basic-auth, but more information about apiAuth is available here.

-The commands referenced below allow you to test the validity of the used credentials and test the communication to your cyberwatch API.
-If it works it returns an user id.
+The commands referenced below allow you to test the validity of the used credentials and test the communication to your Cyberwatch API.
+If it works, it returns a user id.

-N.B This query only requires an API keys with read-only rights.
-It may therefore be necessary to check the access level of the keys used depending on future requests.
+This query only requires an API keys with read-only rights.
+It may therefore be necessary to check the access level of the keys used, depending on future requests.

 Attached are detailed examples of how to run this login test using curl, the PowerShell Invoke-WebRequest cmdlet, or our Python API client.

-From Swagger, each section describes the route used as well as the list of available parameters and an example of the data structure returned by the query.
-It is also possible to generate this list in OpenAPI format from here, in order to import it into other tools like Postman.
+From Swagger, each section describes the route used, as well as the list of available parameters and an example of the data structure returned by the query.
+It is also possible to generate this list in OpenAPI format from here, to import it into other tools like Postman.

 Swagger also allows you to generate authenticated curl requests and execute them directly, in order to test API returns of your instance.